alusch7/JavaScript-Algorithms-and-Data-Structures/README.md

 # JavaScript-Algorithms-and-Data-Structures
 The included files are the final five projects required to acquire FreeCodeCamp's JS Algorithms and Data Structures certification.
-Course completion took roughly 30 hours (the course quotes 300 and there are **I completed over 250 exercises**).
+Course completion took roughly 30 hours (the course quotes 300 and **I completed over 250 exercises**).
 This is my first exposure to JavaScript, and I completed the certification to learn the language.

 **Certification:** https://www.freecodecamp.org/certification/a_lusch/javascript-algorithms-and-data-structures
 <img width="1147" alt="image" src="https://user-images.githubusercontent.com/76706672/204637070-2841d751-fcc2-4e83-9c57-b7f5238b6942.png">